Pumpkin Spice Snickerdoodle Brown Butter Pudding Cookies

 whisking-ingredients

-Add room temperature large whole eggs, canned pumpkin puree (not pumpkin pie filling), vanilla extract, and slightly cooled brown butter to create a perfect blend between the wet ingredients and the dry ingredients.
-Mix until the pumpkin cookies are combined.
+Add the wet ingredients.
+Room temperature large whole eggs, canned pumpkin puree (not pumpkin pie filling), vanilla extract, and slightly cooled brown butter.
+This combination will create a perfect blend between the wet ingredients and the flour mixture.
+Mix the dry ingredients and wet ingredients until the pumpkin snickerdoodles recipe is combined.

 Remember, to grab the brown bits with a rubber spatula from the bottom of the pan to add to the brown butter pumpkin snickerdoodles, this is where there is a ton of nutty flavor that makes these the best pumpkin cookies.